travitch/hbgl-experimental/README.md

+# Notice

+I consider this library deprecated in favor of [haggle](https://github.com/travitch/haggle), which is more efficient and has better documentation.

+# Introduction

 This library is an attempt at revising (and documenting) the classic functional graph library (fgl) for Haskell.
 The main contributions over fgl are: